 In other words, it’s incredibly stressful and even overwhelming.

 I don’t know about you, but I’m an achiever.
 A perfectionist.
 And I have a background in events and design.
-I had to have the.
+So naturally, I had to have the.
 Best.
 Wedding.
 Ever.
-And I almost turned into a bridezilla.

 So, when I hear someone’s engaged, I’m legitimately excited for them.
 Like, yay I want to talk wedding with you excited.
 Also, I feel like it’s rude to not ask an engaged woman how wedding sheesh is going.